ColinWang98/ColinWang.github.io/projects.md

 Digital regeneration and activation of Taihang Murals, promoting local culture through technology.

 ## Yuanqu Village Revitalization
 Participated in holistic planning and design for rural revitalization and heritage conservation.

+## Farming Therapy UI Design
+Design and implementation of a user interface for farming therapy.